 The objective of research and development in the context of maritime environmental emergencies is to identify, analyse and apply knowledge and information to enable the continuous improvement of the national response arrangement.
 Research and development should be the foundation of the National Plan arrangements.
 All National Plan jurisdictions have a responsibility to identify, support and resource research and development priorities.
-Industry is also encouraged to actively contribute to spill response research and development activities and offshore petroleum facilities upon the Australian community, environment, economy and infrastructure.
+Industry is also encouraged to actively contribute to spill response research and development activities.